donPuerto/reactapp_-todo_with_redux/README.md

 ## todo app
-## checking if i could use other github account
+## checking if i could use other github accounts